YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Bring medical context.
 Mention thyroid disease, low ferritin, anemia, PCOS, childbirth, fever, infection, COVID, weight loss, dieting, surgery, new medicines, stopped medicines, stress, and supplements.
 Mention minoxidil or finasteride use clearly, including whether you started, stopped, or changed the dose.
 After surgery, minoxidil after a hair transplant may become relevant.
 Before surgery, the medication history matters because it helps show whether the diagnosis is stable.

 Bring realistic expectations.
 If the shedding is temporary, surgery may not be needed.
 If pattern hair loss remains after shedding settles, surgery may help selected areas.
-If the donor area is weak, if the diagnosis is still unclear, or if hair loss is active in many zones, the safest answer may be to wait, treat the cause, or plan more conservatively.
+If the donor area is weak, if the diagnosis is still unclear, or if hair loss is active in many zones, the responsible decision may be to wait, treat the cause, or plan more conservatively.

 How should I decide if the shedding is recent?

-If the shedding is recent, heavy, or unexplained, surgery should not be rushed.
+If shedding is recent, heavy, or unexplained, surgery should not be rushed.
 The trigger, relevant medical factors, shedding trend, and permanent hair loss pattern should be reviewed before donor grafts are used.
-That protects the donor area and gives the patient a plan based on the real pattern.
+That protects the donor area and gives you a plan based on the real pattern.